Marital rape immunity in Singapore: Legislative reform in 2007

-Introducing the proposed amendments at the Second Reading debate of the Penal Code (Amendment) Bill 2007, then Senior Minister of State for Home Affairs Assoc.
-Prof Ho Peng Kee described the proposed section 375(4) as a “calibrated approach” that balances the “needs of women who require protection, general concerns about conjugal rights and the expression of intimacy in a marriage”.
+Introducing the proposed amendments at the Second Reading debate of the Penal Code (Amendment) Bill 2007, then Senior Minister of State for Home Affairs Ho Peng Kee described the proposed section 375(4) as a “calibrated approach” that balances the “needs of women who require protection, general concerns about conjugal rights and the expression of intimacy in a marriage”.
 To this end, total abolition of the immunity was precluded as the Ministry was concerned that such a radical step would “change the whole complexion of marriage” in the Singaporean society.

 Whilst the Members of Parliament (MPs) were unequivocal in their condemnation of marital rape in principle, reactions to the extent of the proposed amendments were mixed.
-On the one hand, MP Dr Teo Ho Pin supported the Ministry's calibrated approach, recognising the difficulties inherent in determining lack of consent in sexual relations between married spouses.
+On the one hand, MP Teo Ho Pin supported the Ministry's calibrated approach, recognising the difficulties inherent in determining lack of consent in sexual relations between married spouses.
 It was suggested that women in strained marriages should express their non-consent by taking out legal proceedings, as outlined in the proposed section 375(4), from which the intention of non-consent for sexual intercourse with their husbands may be more clearly inferred.

 On the other hand, several MPs spoke in support of the total abolition of the marital rape immunity.
 MP Ellen Lee questioned the lack of safeguards in cases where the wife has not yet commenced the legal processes required to lift the immunity or is unable to do so because of financial or emotional reasons.
 MP Ho Geok Choo criticised the proposed amendments as being insufficient to protect women who are “most dependent on their husbands as well as those who will have the least access to legal counsel”.
 Several MPs also expressed concern at the presumption of the wife's consent to have sexual intercourse in the proposed section 375(4), suggesting that there should not be a difference drawn between rape occurring within the context of a marriage and outside of one.

 Eventually, the Bill was passed without modification and came into force on 1 January 2008.